-Spread the chocolate over the top of the cheesecake evenly and allow it to set in the refrigerator preferably overnight, but at least for 4 hours.
+Spread the ganache over the top of the cooled cheesecake evenly and allow it to set in the refrigerator preferably overnight, but at least for 4 hours.

-After the cheesecake has set, remove the bars from the pan by pulling up on the tin foil.
-Discard the tin foil, place the cheesecake on a cutting board, and cut it into 16 squares.
+After the cheesecake has set, remove the bars from the pan by pulling up on the parchment paper.
+Discard the paper, place the cheesecake on a cutting board and cut it into 16 squares.

 Make the peanut butter frosting:

 In a small bowl, use a hand mixer to cream together the butter and peanut butter until smooth.

 Add the milk and powdered sugar, then beat until creamy.
 Drop this by tablespoons on top of each square of cheesecake, or use a decorating bag and tip (Wilton tip 1M) to make a simple swirl on each square.